 Mt.
 Lebanon's most significant period of growth, however, was during the 1920s and 1930s, when the Liberty Tunnel dramatically shortened commutes to and from Downtown Pittsburgh.
 It was during this period that numerous residential subdivisions were developed in Mt.
 Lebanon's outlying agricultural lands with ease of automobile access being top of mind.
 These subdivisions, which featured curvilinear streets, long blocks, ample greenspace, and deep setbacks, provided a stark contrast to the earlier grid-like development of Uptown.
-Nevertheless, both periods of development - trolley-era and automobile-era - provided an abundance of historic architecture that contributes to the significance of the historic district.
+Nevertheless, both periods of development - trolley-era and automobileera - provided an abundance of historic architecture that contributes to the significance of the historic district.

 Various historic photographs of the Mt.
-Lebanon streetcar along Washington Road, dating primarily from the 1930s through the 1970s.
+Lebanon streetcar along Washington Road, dating primarily from the 1930s through the 1970s (this page and the previous page).
 Images courtesy of the Historical Society of Mount Lebanon.